top of page

 The festival is managed by a festival coordinator.

-Creatives as individuals or champions of an arts community, register interest in being involved as following:
+Creatives as individuals or champions of an arts community, register as following:

 • Register Event - you have a clear idea of what you want to do and are ready to enter discussions with the festival co-ordinator.